ashrafulhaqove/BanglaNameExtractractor_BanglaBert/README.md

 ```
 ![image](https://github.com/ashrafulhaqove/BanglaNameExtractractor_BanglaBert/assets/30887866/565c0e51-2fa0-4a5d-87b6-01578a1ac59b)

-Lastly fixing a set of arguments and training the model for the first time
+Lastly fixing a set of arguments (Hyperparameters) and training the model for the first time

 ```python
 args = NERArgs()